turnkeylinux-apps/openvpn/README.rst

 See the `Usage documentation`_ for further details, including Amazon VPC notes and cloudformation template.

-Note: OpenVPN is a registered trademark of OpenVPN Technologies, Inc.
+Note: OpenVPN™ is a registered trademark of OpenVPN™ Technologies, Inc.
-This software appliance is not support by OpenVPN Technologies, Inc.
+This software appliance is not support by OpenVPN™ Technologies, Inc.

 Credentials *(passwords set at first boot)*
 -------------------------------------------